Statement, March 2022

 The Stone Circle

 My newest series of paintings adopts a determinedly abstract approach to the familiar Cotswold landscape.
-Prompted by an online course [delivered by ???] during the lockdown summer of 2020, I focussed on a nearby stone circle and on the views which it gives of the surrounding landscape, spending several months assiduously gathering images (on paper and in photographs), absorbing shapes and textures and light and colour under different meteorological conditions, at different times of the day, in different seasons.
-In the studio, I simplified what I had gathered, editing ruthlessly, reducing superfluous detail to a minimum, bringing out the essential.
+Prompted by an online course undertaken during the lockdown summer of 2020, I focussed on a nearby stone circle and on the views which it gives of the surrounding landscape, spending several months gathering images (on paper and in photographs), absorbing shapes and textures and light and colour in all kinds of weather, at different times of the day, in different seasons.
+Back in the studio, I simplified what I had gathered, editing and reducing superfluous detail to a minimum, bringing out the essential.
 The aim was to see the landscape anew, conveying its defining features in a collection of abstracts rather than to make a single definitive representation of it.

 The Barn and the Canadian Series